Here Is How Many Days In Istanbul Is Enough (With An Itinerary)

 Here is your guide on where to stay in Istanbul.

-Peak-season period of mid-April to June and from September to October comes with the best weather but also the most touristic crowds.
-During the colder off-season, there will be way fewer crowds, but the sights are always open, and the city bustling with locals.
+The peak-season period of mid-April to June and from September to October comes with the best weather and the most touristic crowds.
+There will be fewer crowds during the colder off-season, but the main attractions are always open, and the city is bustling with locals.

-Here is your guide on where to eat breakfast in Istanbul.
+Here is your guide on where to eat traditional Turkish breakfast in Istanbul.

 Does it snow in Istanbul?